lucascaro/console-commando/README.md

         // Or get global options for the root command. var verbose = rootCommand.getOption('verbose');
       })

+      // And you can add sub commands to sub commands too.
+      .command(
+        // ...
+        // and so on, and so forth
+      )
   );

   // Pass arguments to the command and run it.